Kay524/BRSP-Week2-DEG/report/README.md

-Results of the DEG analysis of GSE18091
+Report of the DEG analysis of GSE18091